Diazyme Laboratories, Inc. Announces Availability of COVID-19 Antibody Tests

 “To make the tests available, Diazyme followed the FDA’s Emergency Use Notification process as provided in the FDA’s Policy for Diagnostic Tests for Coronavirus Disease-2019 during the Public Health Emergency (March 16, 2020).
 We thank the FDA for its prompt response to our requests and its guidance in making additional tests available to combat the current novel coronavirus outbreak.
 Research has shown that after infection with SARS-CoV-2, viral antigens stimulate the body’s immune system to produce antibodies that can be detected with our IgM and IgG tests.
 The fully automated serological tests that we provide have high specificity, sensitivity and clinical agreement with samples confirmed with the standard nucleic acid testing method (RT-qPCR)" said Dr. Chong Yuan, Managing Director of Diazyme Laboratories.

-Diazyme Laboratories, Inc., a Life Science Affiliate of General Atomics, is located in Poway, California.
+Diazyme Laboratories, Inc. is located in Poway, California.
 Diazyme uses its proprietary enzyme and immunoassay technologies to develop diagnostic reagents run on automated chemistry analyzers and chemiluminescence instruments in user-friendly formats.
 Diazyme is a cGMP and ISO 13485 certified medical device manufacturer.
 Information regarding Diazyme's technology and products can be found on its website at www.diazyme.com

 For Further Information Contact: